FCC documents amending LPFM rules

 Communications Act - Section 399a - Use of business names and logograms.

-Radio Broadcast Preservation Act - Invokes third adjacent protection to full power FM and FM translator stations.
+Radio Broadcast Preservation Act - (Repealed and replaced by the Local Community Radio Act of 2010) - Invokes third adjacent protection to full power FM and FM translator stations.
 Also adds language that all persons with a "pirate past" are ineligible for LPFM licenses (see Rugierro v.
 FCC below).
 The RBPA was repealed and replaced by the Local Community Radio Act of 2010.
 The only aspect of the RBPA that survived was the provisions about "pirate" radio operators.

 Balanced Budget Act of 1997 - Title III pertains to communications.
 Enacts competitive bidding (auctions) for commercial spectrum uses including AM/FM broadcast.
 Exceptions are granted to public safety (e.g. municipal government), non-commercial educational broadcast stations and "companion" channels for television stations to accommodate the transition to digital television.